varnish/Varnish-Book/varnish_book.rst

    You can use ``varnishtest`` when configuring your Varnish installation, i.e., writing VCL code, or developing VMODs.
    ``varnishtest`` has its own language: the *Varnish Test Case (VTC) language*.
    This language has a fairly simple syntax.
-   In fact, when designing your caching algorithm or any other functionality in Varnish, we recommend you first to write *Varnish Case Tests* (VTCs) as part of your design.
+   In fact, when designing your caching algorithm or any other functionality in Varnish, we recommend you first to write *Varnish Test Cases* (VTCs) as part of your design.
    VTCs are also useful to reproduce bugs when filing a bug report.

    There are many ``.vtc`` files included in Varnish Cache under ``bin/varnishtest/tests/``.